 After our unforgettable helicopter flight, we return to the hotel in Victoria Falls, checking out by about 09h30.
 Then we visit a local village with a skilled guide, gaining insight into the lives of local Zimbabweans and their rich traditions.
 We visit Mpisi Village to see how the Matabele people live and find out more about their unique history and customs.

 After our cultural experience, we hop into our comfortable microbus and drive south to Hwange Safari Lodge, located on the border of Hwange National Park.
-The transfer from Vic Falls to Hwange only takes about an hour, bringing us to the safari lodge at about 13h30.
-First, we have lunch and relax at the lodge, until tea time and our afternoon game drive.
+The transfer from the village near Vic Falls to Hwange takes about two and a half hours, bringing us to the safari lodge at about 13h00.
+First, we have lunch and relax at the lodge, until tea time and our afternoon game drive, departing at about 15h30.

 Back at the lodge, this evening dinner is served at 19h30, followed by free time to unwind and enjoy the bush setting.
 Sit around the campfire under the stars or have a drink at the bar before retiring to your private rondavel.